top of page

 Photo by Lief Gottwald

 I don't usually watch education movies.
 You know, like "To Sir with Love".
 But there was this comedy about a teacher who on the side became a champion UFC fighter.
-There was a scene where he was talking to another teacher about how frustrating it was not being able to teach to every student's educational needs but instead, "It feels like I just herd them like a herd of cattle."
+It had a scene where the teacher was talking to another teacher about how frustrating it was not being able to instruct to every student's educational needs but instead, "It feels like I just herd them like a herd of cattle."

-That has been a common complaint for many, many years.
-The grade system of kindergarten through twelfth grade.
+That has been a common complaint for many, many years of our educational system, the grade system of kindergarten through twelfth grade.
 The idea of moving students as a herd of cattle from one grade to the next until that ultimate of goals, high school graduation.

 No account is taken on whether each student or any student for that matter met state education goals.
 The hope is, if the teacher does not instruct to mastery in one grade, then the next year’s teacher surely will.
 This goes on until finally the ultimate goal is reached, graduation.